Shampoo bars are actually a solid version of natural liquid shampoos, but more concentrated. The result? A superb foam!

 Shampoos bar can also be used for the whole body.
 After all, the conditioning agents in our shampoos can be just as good for your skin as they are for your hair.
 So you only need one piece of soap to shower.
 The same shampoo soap can also be used to clean your beard hair.

-Easy to transport: a simple piece of soap takes up little space in luggage and is not likely to spill.
-It is brought on the plane.
-As it can also be used for the whole body, it is perfect for travel, camping or the gym.
+A piece of soap takes up little space in luggage and is not likely to spill.
+It can also be used for the whole body, and it is perfect for travel, camping or the gym.